 Are you interested in a career in the Legal Field?
 We are making it more convenient than ever to pursue a career in the Legal Field by offering online courses.
 Our courses are a perfect fit for today's fast-paced and busy lifestyles!
-To register today, please call Annette Stahl at (256) 782-5871, or register online.
+Register online today!

 This intensive program is designed for both beginning and experienced secretaries that are interested in improving their skills and working more efficiently within the law office.
 Students will study such topics as legal terminology; legal process; jurisdiction and venue; ethics; written communications including letters, pleadings, discovery, notices and motions; filing procedures, billing and accounting; time management; records management; computers, word and data processing; legal research; memoranda preparation, and citation format.
 Internship assistance is also provided to successful graduates.